SixBytesUnder/infoboard/README.md

 * Current weather and weekly forecast from DarkSky;
 * Transport for London status updates for tube, overground, dlr, tfl rail and tram;
 * Transport for London bus timetable for bus stops you choose;
-* Everyting, except for time can be folded or expanded by clicking on their icons;
+* Everything, except for time can be folded or expanded by clicking on their icons;
-* Two buttons at the bottom right corner allow to skip to the next image or skip the entire folder to the next one (for local source only);
+* Two buttons at the bottom right corner allow skipping to the next image or skip the entire folder to the next one (for local source only);
+* If your browser supports programmatic fullscreen mode, a third button will appear to switch browser to fullscreen;
-* Runs as a responsive website therefore can be accessed on any device.
+* Runs as a responsive website therefore can be accessed on any device;
+* Now also available as PWA (Progressive Web Application) - install infoboard as an app on your phone or tablet and don't bother using a browser.

 ## Raspberry Pi production deployment steps
 ``` bash